 Cybersecurity Is No Longer Optional for Canarian SMEs

-There is a dangerous myth among small and medium-sized enterprises: “we are too small to be targeted.”
-The data proves exactly the opposite.
-According to Spain’s National Cybersecurity Institute (INCIBE), 70% of cyberattacks in Spain target SMEs, precisely because they tend to have less protection than large corporations.
+There is a dangerous myth among small and medium-sized businesses: “we are too small to be targeted”.
+The reality proves exactly the opposite.
+According to data from INCIBE (Spain’s National Cybersecurity Institute), 70% of cyberattacks in Spain target SMEs, precisely because they tend to have less protection than large corporations.
+Attacking an SME has a much higher probability of success with far less effort.

-In the Canary Islands, where the business fabric is predominantly made up of SMEs and micro-enterprises, cybersecurity should be an absolute priority.
-This guide provides a practical roadmap for protecting your business.
+In the Canary Islands, where the business fabric is made up predominantly of SMEs and micro-businesses, cybersecurity should be an absolute priority.
+This guide offers a practical roadmap to protect your business.

 Ransomware